 What Causes Low Testosterone in Females?

 Your testosterone levels naturally change throughout your life, during your menstrual cycle, and even throughout a normal day.
 But there are instances when your testosterone levels can significantly drop below normal and stay there.
-Here are a few things that can cause low-t in women.
+Here are a few things that can cause low t in women.

-- Long-term use of oral birth control pills and contraceptive patches.
+- Long-term use of oral birth control pills and contraceptive patches

-- Ovarian failure can lead to low testosterone levels.
+- Ovarian failure can lead to low testosterone levels

-- Chemotherapy, radiation treatment, and eating disorders.
+- Chemotherapy, radiation treatment, and eating disorders

-- Using certain medications like anti-hypertensives and opiates.
+- Using certain medications like anti-hypertensives and opiates

-- Tumors on various glands in the body.
+- Tumors on various glands in the body

-- Hysterectomy.
+- Menopause

 Yes, menopause!
 Not only does menopause mess with your estrogen and progesterone levels, but it can also throw your testosterone levels off balance.
 You may be surprised to find out that medications that combat the side effects of menopause, like oral estrogen, can lower testosterone levels.
-Dealing with hormones can feel like a vicious circle at times!
+Dealing with hormones can feel like a vicious circle at times.

 What Does Testosterone Do for Women?